Lien - FAQ

 What is a lien or state tax execution?

-A lien is a legal claim to secure a debt and may hamper the transfer of real or personal property.
+A tax lien, also known as a state tax execution, is a legal claim to secure a debt and may hamper the transfer of real or personal property.

 Will a tax lien be released if I setup an installment payment agreement?

-A tax lien will not be released if you setup an installment payment agreement.
-The state tax lien must be paid in full for the lien to be released.
+No. The tax lien must be paid in full for the lien to be released.

 When will a tax lien be released after I make a full payment?